divonlan/genozip/docs/sex-assignment.rst

     =========================== ================================= =============

   | *Definitions*:
-  | • Chromosome X is the contig named "X", "chrX" or "ChrX".
-Likewise for Y and 1.
+  | • Depth is defined here :doc:`coverage`.
   |
-  | • Depth is the total number of bases mapped to the chromosome which are marked by the CIGAR Op ``M``, ``X``, ``=`` or ``I`` (see 1.4.6 `here <https://samtools.github.io/hts-specs/SAMv1.pdf>`_), divided by the length (LN) of the chromosome as defined in the SAM/BAM header.
+  | • Autosome_Depth for SAM/BAM means Depth of chr1, and FASTQ it means Depth of all autosome contigs (i.e. excluding X, Y, MT and non-primary contigs like ``chr22_KI270731v1_random``).
+  |
+  | • Chromosome X is the contig named "X", "chrX" or "ChrX", and similarly for other chromosomes. for MT, contig names based on "M" and "MT" are accepted.

 **Advantages**
-  | • This method works extremely fast, because just the RNAME and CIGAR data is read from disk - a small subset of the file.
+  | • This method works fast, because just the relevant fields are read from disk - a small subset of the file.
   |
   | • Since this algorithm is based on counting bases rather than counting reads, it would work just as well with data that has highly variable read lengths, as common, for example, in long-read technologies.
   |
-  | • Since the algorithm uses both X/Y and 1/X, it can detect a XXY.
+  | • Since the algorithm uses both X/Y and Autosome/X, it can detect a XXY.

 **Limitations**
   | • This feature has been tested on human data.
 It may or may not work for other species.